 All you need is a paintbrush or cotton swab (see above).
 If you need to hand pollinate because you’re not seeing any fruit develop, here is something you may want to try.
 You do this by removing the male blossom (male blossoms don’t have fruit behind them).
 They produce pollen leaving the center covered in the pollen to collect with the brush or swab.
 Use a brush or swab to apply the pollen you collected to the center of the female flower.
 This works for squash, melons, and cucumbers every time.

 Please Check Out What To Plant Each Month:

 - What To Plant In January

 - What To Plant In February

 Whether or not you can begin planting outside where you live, you can begin preparing your garden for the spring.
 Keeping a garden and continuing to maintain it is key to being prepared.

-You have an upper hand when you have a garden because you don’t have to rely on store-bought food.
+You have an upper hand when you have a garden because you don’t have to rely on store-bought food all the time, but particularly when you have an emergency situation and stores are depleted or closed.
 Please try gardening this year, we can do this.
 May God bless this world, Linda

 Tomatoes: Depositphotos_162343634_s-2019, Onions: Depositphotos_8247368_s-2019, Vegetables: Depositphotos_179593250_s-2019, Lettuce: Depositphotos_4125122_s-2019, Garden Soil: Depositphotos_114907692_s-2019, Gardening AdobeStock_50542378 By Roberto Zocchi